Starting a Historical Fiction Series – A Reedsy Success Story

 I had always had an interest in writing.
 But writing things in longhand — my handwriting is terrible — then transcribing them by typewriter was a pain and any hope of finding someone to publish your work was almost impossible.
 So it was just an infrequent hobby for me.

 Then life in Canada changed and our young men and women were once again losing their lives in war.
 This time in Afghanistan and a young man serving as a member of the King’s Own Calgary Regiment lost his life.
 Most of us in Canada know of the Princess Patricia’s Canadian Light Infantry (PPCLI) Battalion.
-Albertans know about the Lord Strathcona Horse (an armoured brigade) and Calgarians know about the Calgary Highlanders.
+Albertans know about the Lord Strathcona Horse (an armored brigade), and Calgarians know about the Calgary Highlanders.
 They are all famous Canadian regiments.
 But the King’s Own Calgary Regiment?
 Who were they?

-So I researched this little known cavalry brigade and thought to myself, what led this young man from a country not known for its military history, to join a reserve reconnaissance battalion?
-A plot line developed and I worked backwards in time to come to a starting point in the late nineteenth century, when things were much like they are today, but I definitely still needed to do some worldbuilding.
-Huge Imperial Empires were duelling over land and prestige.
+So I researched this little-known cavalry brigade and thought to myself, what led this young man from a country not known for its military history, to join a reserve reconnaissance battalion?
+A plotline developed and I worked backward in time to come to a starting point in the late nineteenth century when things were much like they are today, but I definitely still needed to do some worldbuilding.
+Huge Imperial Empires were dueling over land and prestige.
 Islamic fundamentalists were fighting to expand their territories and Christians were fighting them.

 I placed a young educated man, Russian born to German emigrants and his younger brother in a Cossack battalion along with other younger sons of other German families and progressed from there.
 Each book of the Bears and Eagles series follows the next generation of this family and I place them in times and events that did occur, but perhaps not exactly how or when.